• Skip to primary navigation

 A twist on classic basil pesto, this Carrot Leaf Pesto recipe is not only delicious but helps reduce waste!
 Carrot tops are edible and a great way to make healthy and nutritious meals.

-carrot greens pesto in a bowl
+carrot greens pesto from carrot tops

 Are Carrot Greens Edible?